-On a recent road trip across the state, I couldn’t believe how many red foxes I saw.
+I couldn’t believe how many red foxes I saw on a recent road trip across the state.
 This made me wonder where else they live.

-Red foxes live around the world in Asia, Europe, and North America.
+Red foxes live worldwide in Asia, Europe, and North America.
 They live in diverse climates and habitats, including deserts, woodland, grassland, and mountains.
 Red foxes also live in urban areas with human populations.
-They make their home in a den and have their own range and territory.
+They make their home in a den and have their range and territory.

 Red foxes are one of the most widespread mammals in North America, living all over the United States and Canada.
 However, they do not live in the far north, where the Arctic fox is better adapted.